Lanterns Nursery School Curriculum Aims and Aspirations

-We believe that children learn most effectively through an exciting and developmentally appropriate play-based curriculum, which allows them to develop through their interest’s, supporting their individual learning style and is sensitive to their needs and experiences.
-Our curriculum encompasses the characteristics of effective teaching and learning in order that children are excellent learners throughout their life.
-Our curriculum ensures that children learn through the routines that they encounter every day, through a developmentally appropriate environment and through engagement and interaction provided by skilled early year’s educators.
+We believe that children learn most effectively through an exciting and developmentally appropriate play-based curriculum, which allows them to develop through their interests, supports their individual learning style and is sensitive to their needs and experiences.
+At Lanterns, our curriculum encompasses the characteristics of effective teaching and learning in order that children are excellent learners throughout their life.
+Our curriculum ensures that children learn through the routines that they encounter every day, through a developmentally appropriate environment and through the engagement and interaction provided by skilled early year’s educators.

 Building positive relationships and attachments with children and their families is central to everything that we do and ensures that children feel safe and secure in order to access the curriculum and experiences we provide.